Inheritance Law

 - Directly applicable in Turkey,

-- No recognition process needed,
+- No recognition process is needed,

-- Formal compliance with Turkish law guaranteed.
+- Formal compliance with Turkish law is guaranteed.

 2. General Will (in Home Country)

-- Apostille or attestation,
+- Apostille or consular attestation,

 - Sworn translation,